 (See our Harran guide for an introduction to the Sabians.)

 Also known as Sumatar Harabesi, Soğmatar remained abandoned for many years.
 But as it contains dozens of wells, it long served as a watering hole for nomadic tribes.
-The current sleepy village built around the ruins and tombs only developed as recently as the 1970s.
+The current sleepy village built around the ruins and tombs only emerged as recently as the 1970s.

 This impressive rock-cut chamber measures 5.1 by 4.3 meters.
 It dates from the 2nd century AD and contains numerous carvings of people – seemingly an entire family.